roie9876/Cross-Tenant-VNet-Peering/README.md

 #### Peering State: "Initiated"
 **Cause:** Only one side of the peering has been created.
-**Solution:** Ensure both Tenant A and Tenant B peering connections are created.
+**Solution:** Ensure both ISV Tenant and Customer Tenant peering connections are created.

 #### "User not authorized"
 **Cause:** Missing `vnet-peer` role assignment.